lakshanthad/Wio_Terminal_AZIoT_Tutorial/Connect_Wio_Terminal_to_Microsoft_Azure_IoT_Central.md

 <p style="text-align:center;"><img src="https://raw.githubusercontent.com/lakshanthad/Image/master/WT_client_send.png" alt="pir" width="1200" height="auto"></a></p>

 ## Introduction
 In this tutorial, we will walk you through the process of connecting the Wio Terminal to Microsoft Azure IoT Central and send telemetry data from the onboard sensors/ hardware on the Wio Terminal such as the 3-axis accelerometer, light sensor, 3 buttons to Microsoft Azure IoT Central.
 Then you will be able to visualize the sensor data on interactive dashboards.
 Also you will be able to use Azure IoT Central to control hardware such as beeping the onboard buzzer on the Wio Terminal.
-Microsoft Azure IoT Central supports both HTTP and MQTT protocols for communication, but, however we will be using the MQTT protocol in this tutorial.
+Microsoft Azure IoT Central supports HTTP, MQTT and AMQP protocols for communication, but, however we will be using the MQTT protocol in this tutorial.

 ### What is Microsoft Azure?

 [Microsoft Azure](https://azure.microsoft.com) is Microsoft's public cloud computing platform.
 You can use Microsoft Azure to build, test, deploy, and manage applications and services through Microsoft-managed data centers.

 Also, it provides a range of cloud services, including compute, analytics, storage and networking.
-Microsoft Azure provides software as a service (SaaS), platform as a service (PaaS), Infrastructure as a service (Iaas) and serverless.
+Microsoft Azure provides software as a service (SaaS), platform as a service (PaaS), Infrastructure as a service (IaaS) and serverless.
 Finally, it supports many different programming languages, tools and frameworks.

 ### What is Microsoft Azure IoT?